blockarchitech/pebble-typescript/README.md

 - The SDK doesn't allow you to customize Webpack settings.
 - The SDK doesn't allow you to use many popular npm packages.

 This project aims to solve these issues by providing a way to write TypeScript code, and telling the Pebble SDK to _only_ build the C code.
 We then take the compiled C code, as well as our Webpack-compiled TypeScript code, and chuck it into a PBW file.
-However, this is not a perfect solution, and there are some caveats:
+However, this is not a perfect solution, and there is one major caveat:

 - This **only works on Android**[^1].
 The iOS Pebble app does not support the modern versions of JavaScript that we use.
 This is a limitation of the Pebble app, and there's nothing we can do about it as we cannot update the Pebble app.